nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-linux-multiple-nics.md

 <properties
-   pageTitle="Configurare più schede di rete in una macchina virtuale di Linux | Microsoft Azure" description="Informazioni su come creare una macchina virtuale con più schede di rete collegate utilizzando l'interfaccia della riga di comando di Azure o i modelli di Azure Resource Manager." services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"
+   pageTitle="Configure multiple NICs on a Linux VM | Microsoft Azure" description="Learn how to create a VM with multiple NICs attached to it using the Azure CLI or Resource Manager templates." services="virtual-machines-linux" documentationCenter="" authors="iainfoulds"